MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-252-Enhanced-Prudential-Standards-Regulation-YY/subpart-G-External-Longterm-Debt-Requirement-External-Total-Lossabsorbing-Capacity-Requirement-Buffer-Restrictions-Corporate-Practices-US-Global-Systemically-Important-Banking-Organizations/section-252.63.md

 (*1*) 7.5 percent; minus

-(*2*) The ratio (expressed as a percentage) of the global systemically important BHC's outstanding eligible external long-term debt amount to total leverage exposure.
+(*2*) The ratio (expressed as a percentage) of the global systemically important BHC's outstanding eligible external long-term debt amount plus 50 percent of the amount of unpaid principal of outstanding eligible debt securities issued by the global systemically important BHC due to be paid in in, as calculated in § 252.62(b)(2), greater than or equal to 365 days (one year) but less than 730 days (two years) to total leverage exposure.

 (B) Notwithstanding paragraph (c)(5)(iii) of this section, if the ratio (expressed as a percentage) of a global systemically important BHC's external total loss-absorbing capacity amount as calculated under paragraph (b) of this section to its total leverage exposure is less than or equal to 7.5 percent, the global systemically important BHC's external TLAC leverage buffer level is zero.

-Table 1 to § 252.63 - Calculation of Maximum External TLAC Risk-Weighted Payout Amount

 |                                                    External TLAC risk-weighted buffer level                                                     |Maximum External TLAC risk-weighted payout ratio  <br/>(as a percentage of eligible  <br/>retained income)|
 |-------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|